tedneward/ProfBlog/content/devrel/activities.md

 The topic, if large enough, can often be the centerpiece of a [Conference Session](#conference-session), though typically an article will be too short to fill a 45-50 minute session, and will need expansion.

+***Variants***:

+* **White Paper.** If the article is written by somebody at the company and used as part of the company's marketing or sales efforts, it is often called a "white paper".

 <div id="blog-post" /><hr/>
 #### Blog Post